Mucus In Throat

 Caffeine in coffee, black tea, and energy drinks can dehydrate people and thicken mucus in the nasal and respiratory passages.

 It has been shown that heavy alcohol consumption damages the mucociliary transport system, which is responsible for clearing mucus from the respiratory tract.
-Mucus production will be difficult to regulate if it is damaged.
+Mucus production will be harrowing to regulate if it is damaged.

 Smoking